firoyj/firoyj.github.io/about.md

+# WELCOME AND BIO

 Hello!
-Thanks for reviewing my portfolio.
-I'm Fiona Roy, an experienced linguist and technical author in the areas of Financial Services, SaaS, and Web3/ Blockchain.
-I love diving into new tech!
+Thank you for taking the time to review my portfolio.
+I'm Fiona Roy, an experienced linguist and technical author in the areas of Financial Services, SaaS, and Blockchain technologies.
+I thrive on exploring new tech frontiers!

-A native English speaker with extensive background in linguistics and technical communication.
+As a native English speaker with extensive background in linguistics and technical communication, I initially worked as an architect and urban designer following post-graduate studies in the UK.
+Subsequently, I contributed to large-scale infrastructure projects in South America, encompassing hydro-electric, petroleum, mining, as well as industrial, mechanical, and electronic engineering.

+Simultaneously, I worked in translation in the fields of contract law, regulatory directives, and financial documents.

+Recognizing the transformative power of software and automation in reshaping industries, I shifted to focussing my technical and collaborative skills on the software space.

+I now live in Portugal, and in my spare time I enjoy nature, museums and street cafes.
+I also spend far too much of my spare time playing around with html and researching blockchain projects.

 ## EXPERTISE:

-- Documentation aimed at software developers and business analysts
+- Technical documentation for software engineers and business analysts
-- UI and website copy
+- Client-facing and website copy
+- User interface microcopy
 - Docs-as-code tools including GitHub version control
 - Single sourcing and content re-use
 - Information architecture planning
-- Skilled at adapting language to facilitate comprehension and adoption in a range of end users
+- Skilled at adapting language to different audiences, striving to facilitate comprehension and reduce cognitive load
+- Technical communication through diagrams and videos
-- Experienced with agile scrum workflows and collaborating with engineers
+- Experienced with agile scrum workflows and collaboration with engineers
-- Best practices evangelist, trainer and documentation-processes support
+- Best practices evangelist: I provide training and support material to support teams in writing their own excellent documentation
-- People-oriented approach: empathy for both the end-user and knowledge experts
-- Always looking for opportunities to automate processes to save company time
+- Always seeking opportunities to automate processes and save company time

 ## TOOLS AND TECHNOLOGIES:

-•	JSON, YAML, Markdown, Postman, REST, GitHub, CSS, HTML, DITA, WordPress, RoboHelp, Docusaurus, Document360, Confluence, Jira, ClickUp, Sigma and command line
+- JSON, YAML, Markdown, Postman, REST API, GitHub, CSS, HTML, Docker, DITA, WordPress, Docusaurus, Document360, Confluence, Jira, ClickUp, Sigma and command line
+- Smart Contract tools: experience node.js, Truffle, hardHat
+- Cloud computing fundamentals: AWS, Azure and Kubernetes
-•	Learning to read and understand basic Python, JavaScript, Golang and Solidity
+- Lnguages: some familiarity and ability to read Python, JavaScript, Golang and Solidity
-• Cloud computing basics: AWS, Azure
-•	Desktop publishing and graphic design using Canva, AutoCAD, Autodesk, Illustrator, InDesign and Photoshop
+- Graphic design: experienced using Canva, AutoCAD, Autodesk, Illustrator, InDesign, Photoshop, etc.

-Myers Brigs personality type:
+## SOFT SKILLS

+- People-centered and obsessed with the end-user
-ENFP - people-centered creators with a focus on possibilities and a contagious enthusiasm for new ideas and people
+- Collaborative and communicative with contagious enthusiasm for ideas
+- Tenacious problem-solver
+- Avid researcher

-This website is a tweaked clone of [Contrast](https://github.com/niklasbuschmann/contrast) by [Niklas Buschmann](https://github.com/niklasbuschmann/) to showcase examples my work.
+> This website is a tweaked clone of [Contrast](https://github.com/niklasbuschmann/contrast) by [Niklas Buschmann](https://github.com/niklasbuschmann/) to showcase examples of my work.